Recovering from Mechanical and Logical Failures in NAS QNAP HS-251+ RAID Arrays: Best Practices

 Overall, regular data verification or checksum processes provide an additional layer of protection and assurance for maintaining data integrity on NAS QNAP HS-251+ devices.

-Although NAS HS-251+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS HS-251+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view